 The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Company's risk management policies are established to identify and analyse the risks faced by the Company, evaluate controls and to monitor these risks.
-Risk management policies and work plan are reviewed regularly to reflect changes in market conditions and the Company's activities.

-The Company's Board of Directors monitors and defines the structure of the Company's risk management team, its operating budget and the annual scheduling of audits.
-The Board of Directors is assisted in its oversight role by internal audit (now known as the Global Risk Management ("GRM") team).
-GRM undertakes both regular and ad-hoc reviews of controls and procedures, the results of which are reported to the Audit Committee and the Board of Directors.
+Internal Controls Team (now known as the Global Risk Management ("GRM") team consisting of Senior Management employees, facilitates the identification of various risks, the development of appropriate mitigation strategies, and conducts periodic reviews of the progress on the management of identified risk.
+GRM undertakes both regular and ad-hoc reviews of controls and procedures, the results of which are reported to the Audit Committee and the Board of Directors as a part of periodical Internal Audit Reports.